jma02/jma02/README.md

 My socials are in the sidebar!

 The following joke was generated daily by a hook written entirely by Copilot.
-What do you call a parrot that says "Squawk!
-Pieces of nine!
-Pieces of nine!"?
-A parrot-ey error.
+What do you call a programmer from Finland?
+Nerdic.